eformat/vault-quickstart/docs/2-vault-configuration.md

 ⛷️ <b>TIP</b> ⛷️ - Skip the background reading if you want, but at some point you will need it !
 </p>

 For this demo, there are a few [recommended patterns](https://learn.hashicorp.com/tutorials/vault/namespace-structure?in=vault/recommended-patterns) and background reading on [ACL Policy templating](https://learn.hashicorp.com/tutorials/vault/policy-templating) that should be considered a MUST read.
 In particular watch the [Youtube Video](https://www.youtube.com/watch?v=zDnIqSB4tyA&t=1532s).
-Also checkout the [References](#references) links.
+Also checkout the [References](../#references) links.

 We will:

 - setup vault self-service where team users can manage their own key values on a per team/application basis
 - leverage Vault identities and vault ACL templates for ensuring that apps can only read their own secrets
 - we do not use vault namespaces (they are an enterprise feature)
-- deploy an app and connect it to vault with using an app k8s service-account
+- deploy an app and connect it to vault using an app k8s service-account
 - app k8s service-account can read, list secrets for that app only using ACL's
-- users in the team group has full access to their team secrets
+- users in the team group have full access to their team secrets
 - admins must configure
     - project, vault policy
 - team users can configure